vaishnavijagtapma2025/stock-market-analysis-python/CHARTER.md

 ## 4. Numeric Success Threshold

-The project is considered **successful** if the Top-15 composite-score portfolio satisfies **all three** of the following conditions on the held-out evaluation period:

-1. Portfolio total return is at least **20% higher** than the equal-weight benchmark return.
-2. Portfolio achieves a **Sharpe ratio of at least 1.0**.
-3. Portfolio Sharpe ratio is **strictly greater** than the benchmark Sharpe ratio.
+The project is considered successful if:

+The best-performing ML model achieves a lower out-of-sample test MSE than the naive persistence baseline on the same held-out test set.
-As a secondary threshold: the best ML model must correctly predict the **direction of return** (positive or negative) for at least **60% of firms** in the held-out test set.
+The model achieves directional accuracy of at least 60% on the held-out test set.

+Portfolio analysis (Sharpe ratio, benchmark comparison, and Top-15 portfolio evaluation) is reported only as an additional exploratory analysis and is not used as the primary grading metric.

 Results are saved to:
-- `outputs/primary_metric.json` — portfolio Sharpe ratio, threshold = 1.0, `passed: true/false`
-- `outputs/baseline_metric.json` — benchmark Sharpe ratio in the same shape

----
+outputs/primary_metric.json — Model test MSE, baseline MSE threshold, and pass/fail indicator outputs/baseline_metric.json — baseline persistence MSE

 ## 5. Baseline to Beat